Restructuring a company with the StaRUG - Tips for GmbHs & Companies

 - Preliminary examination of relevant questions regarding the confirmability of the plan (§§ 47 ff.),

-- Stabilization order (enforcement and disposal bans, §§ 49 ff.) for a maximum of three to four months,
+- Stabilisation order (enforcement and disposal bans, §§ 49 ff.) for a maximum of three to four months,

 - Confirmation of the restructuring plan (§§ 60 ff.), especially in the case of out-of-court plan approval.